Occupational Therapy Assessments at The Family Treatment Service

 How it Works

-Occupational Therapy consultation.
+• The first step to accessing our service would be to attend an online initial Occupational Therapy consultation.
 This comprises a 60 minute appointment with an expert Occupational Therapist.
-This screening involves working with you or your child to identify the specific areas of difficulty.
+This screening aims to identify specific areas of difficulty and to determine next steps.

 • Based on the screening at the initial consultation, the Occupational Therapist will recommend tailored assessment or